Why Synapticloop Panl?

 The three types of LPSE codes

-2. Parameters - codes that change the way the returned results are displayed - these are the sorting orders, number of results per page, and page numbering.
-These do not filter what results are returned.
+2. Parameters - codes that create a subset of the results to be returned - these are the number of results per page, and page numbering.
+These do not filter what results are returned, just select which of the queried results are returned.

-3. Operands - codes that change the way in which the filters work, for Panl the only operand available is the Solr query operand.
+3. Operands - codes that change the way in which the filters work and DO NOT have a URL path value, for Panl the only operands available are the Solr query operand, and the Sort orders

 URL Path Nomenclature